josippr/lms-backend/README.md

 # LMS Backend

+This project is backend component of larger Network Monitoring System developed as Masters thesis @ Zagreb University of Applied Sciences.
+For more information, visit central repository.

 Backend API for a modern network monitoring and device management platform.
 Built with Node.js, Express, and MongoDB (Mongoose & native drivers).
 Provides authentication, device registration, metrics logging, real-time updates, and comprehensive data management.